 GEOMETRIC (Geometry and Energetics of Ocean Mesoscale Eddies and Their Rectified Impact on Climate) is a project funded by the Natural Environment Research Council to develop and implement an improved representation of ocean eddy-mean flow interaction in ocean climate models.
-The fundamental idea is to preserve, to the greatest extent possible, the symmetries and conservation laws of the underlying Navier-Stokes equations of fluid motion.
+The fundamental idea is to preserve, as far as possible, the symmetries and conservation laws of the underlying Navier-Stokes equations of fluid motion.

-- It reproduces the correct dimensional growth rate for the Eady model of baroclinic instability, for which there is an exact mathematical solution.
+- reproduces the correct dimensional growth rate for the Eady model of baroclinic instability, for which there is an exact mathematical solution;

-- It does a good job of modelling the eddy diffusivity across four orders of magnitude for the nonlinear, fully turbulent Eady problem.
+- models the eddy diffusivity across four orders of magnitude for the nonlinear, fully turbulent Eady problem;

-- Eddy saturation, the surprising insensitivity of the Antarctic Circumpolar Current to surface wind stress, is captured as an emergent property.
+- captures and provides a physical explanation for eddy saturation, the surprising insensitivity of the Antarctic Circumpolar Current to surface wind stress

 Learn more about GEOMETRIC

 We have also published a number of papers on GEOMETRIC:

 Implementation of GEOMETRIC in NEMO and demonstration of acute sensitivity of global ocean circulation and heat content to eddy energy dissipation timescale: